 I am Amy Goodman, S.E.A, a Sculptor and Portrait Artist based at Project Workshops in Hampshire.
 So far in my career, I have had the honour of sculpting notable public commissions, including the Romsey War Horse, Pegasus & Bellerophon for the 16 Air Assault Brigade, The Aldershot Airborne Soldier, and the brave military dog, Treo 63DM.
 I am also honoured by the trust placed in me by private clients, to whom the commissions often have a special meaning.

 I recently completed another exciting commission, consisting of three life-size horses.
-A rearing Cleveland Bay Gunner from WW1 will face a Sports Horse Mare and her Yearling galloping ahead of him.
+A rearing Cleveland Bay Gunner from WW1 faces a Sports Horse Mare and her Yearling galloping ahead of him.
 Past, present and future in a flowing equine installation.
-They will be unveiled in the Spring of 2021.
+They were unveiled on 11th June 2021.